workfloworchestrator/example-orchestrator/README.md

 When the payload is generated from a product block, the correct mapping is made between the types used in the orchestrator and the types used in the OSS or BSS.
-For example, the Port product block maps on the Interface type in Netbox, as can be seen below.
+For example, the Port product block maps on the Interface type in NetBox, as can be seen below.

 ```python
 @build_payload.register